lynngao/NeuralNetwork/README.md

 Batch size = 128 and number of epoches used is depend on training data size (20 is enough for most of sizes)

-Achieves accuracy as high as 97% in test data
+Achieves accuracy as high as 97% for test data